horoeka-2020/NOWhere/README.md

 # Stretch
 - Welcome Page (Suitcase): This will be a CSS transition into our Home page.
 It should look like a suitcase opening up.
 - Carousel for the Locations page.
 Will be using bootstrap.
+Will need a close button which redirects back to Home page.